 Return on Investment (ROI) is one of the most important tools in a business leader's tool kit.
 By understanding ROI or return on investment, business owners and project managers can make more effective decisions for a business.
-From deciding whether to offer a specific new product or service line to determining how to best utilize the marketing tools at your disposal, ROI metrics can guide informed decision-making.
+From deciding whether to offer a specific new product or service line to determine how to utilize the marketing tools at your disposal best, ROI metrics can guide informed decision-making.

 Do you need to better evaluate your ROI and how your latest investments have impacted your business?

-A company's ROI is the return on an investment.
+A company's ROI is the return on investment.
 Think of this as the amount of money made or saved due to a specific decision.
 It determines the profitability of specific decisions made for the business.
-It could be the profit related to the return on hiring a new employee, investing in new business equipment or the money your business is able to save based on a specific decision.
+It could be the profit related to the return on hiring a new employee, investing in new business equipment, or the money your business can save based on a specific decision.

 Typically, ROI is calculated by comparing the amount of money that will be spent on a project to the amount the company is able to save or make from that project.
 For example, consider the following: if the activities of a $500 marketing campaign result in a $10,000 return on your investment, but a separate $100 marketing campaign nets $8,000, a business owner should choose the latter marketing campaign for its higher-percentage return.